UCF/FS-Footer-Plugin/readme.txt

 = Manual Installation =
 1. Upload the plugin files (unzipped) to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the "Plugins" screen in WordPress
-3. Configure plugin settings from the WordPress admin under "Settings > UCF Footer".
+3. Configure plugin settings from the WordPress admin under "Settings > UCF FS Footer".

 = WP CLI Installation =
-1. `$ wp plugin install --activate https://github.com/UCF/UCF-Footer-Plugin/archive/master.zip`.
+1. `$ wp plugin install --activate https://github.com/UCF/FS-Footer-Plugin/archive/master.zip`.
 See [WP-CLI Docs](http://wp-cli.org/commands/plugin/install/) for more command options.
-2. Configure plugin settings from the WordPress admin under "Settings > UCF Footer".
+2. Configure plugin settings from the WordPress admin under "Settings > UCF FS Footer".

 = Installation Requirements =
 * Ensure your activated theme calls `wp_footer()` immediately before the template's closing `<body>` tag.  `wp_footer()` should not be called from within any element with an explicit or max width (the UCF footer should span the full width of the page.)